Replacing Kitchen Faucet Guide

 After you have received the stopper mechanism for the old faucet, you can begin to install the new one.
 The main part of this is the long piece that has a round top with a rubber seal around the underside.
 This part is what actually prevents the water from escaping the sink when in use.
-This will be inserted into the hole at the bottom of the sink to await the other pieces that make it work.
+You have to insert it into the hole at the bottom of the sink to await the other pieces that make it work.

-Next, you will need to locate the long lever that will have a handle behind the faucet controls and extended down through the faucet to the underside of the sink.
-This long piece will have several holes drilled into the length, which allow you to connect his to the control for the sink stopper.
+Next, you will need to locate the long lever that will have a handle behind the faucet controls.
+And extended down through the faucet to the underside of the sink.
+This long piece will have several holes drilled into the length.
+Which allows you to connect his to the control for the sink stopper.

 On the backside of the short piece of PVC pipe that screws onto the bottom of your sink will be a small round hole.
 In your faucet kit, you should find a stainless rod with a plastic ball molded onto it.
 The end with the ball goes into this hole.
 And you need to be sure the end of the rod engages with the hole in the stopper post.
 You can determine this by wiggling the rod after it is inserted why you look at the stopper.
 If the stopper moves up and down you are successful.
 If not you must keep trying.

-Once you have it connected you will look for a thin piece of metal that looks as if it is folded nearly in half.
-This piece of metal will keep everything in place and must be squeezed to release enough tension to insert it where needed.
+Once you have this connection you will look for a thin piece of metal that looks as if it is folded nearly in half.
+This piece of metal will keep everything in place.
+You must squeeze it to release enough tension to insert it where needed.
 After all of this is done you should be able to open and close the stopper easily.